timescale/timescaledb/docs/getting-started/events-uuidv7/README.md

 #### Option B: Standard COPY (Fallback)

 This approach loads data into the rowstore first.
-Data will be compressed by a background policy (takes longer).
+Data will be converted to the columnstore by a background policy (12-24 hours) for faster querying.

 **From command line:**